benjaminbergner/benjaminbergner.github.io/entrypoints.md

 permalink: /entry/
 ---

 Machine learning is a very broad field of research.
-One regularly deals with new sub-topics, which are sometimes difficult to understand.
-On this page I collect links to resources that helped me to get started.
-The topics are sorted alphabetically and the links are sorted in ascending order of difficulty.
+One regularly deals with new topics, which are sometimes difficult to understand.
+On this page I collect links to resources that helped me to get started and are well explained.
+Topics are sorted alphabetically.
+If applicable, I sorted links in ascending order of difficulty.

 **Implicit Layers**
 [Deep Implicit Layers](http://implicit-layers-tutorial.org/introduction/)